rwxrob/dot/ansible/README.md

-# My Ansible Stuff
+# Ansible Inventory for Personal Stuff

-> ⚠️
-> A lot of this is duplicated in the installer files (for now) until
-> I can migrate it all over.
+This is just for my homelab personal inventory stuff.
+The playbooks that I use are in https://github.com/rwxrob/ansible where I can re-use them for other things besides homelab stuff as well.